eflautt/ga-data-science/lessons/lesson-1/readme.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
-- Describe the roles of GA staff and students to create a successful learning environment for data science
+- Describe the roles and components of a successful learning environment
 - Define data science and the data science workflow
-- Apply data science workflow to get to know the class
+- Apply the data science workflow to meet your classmates
-- Setup your data science development environment and review python basics
+- Setup your development environment and review python basics

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*